vagrillo/RAT/rat-technical-analysis.md

-# Retrieval Augmented Training with In-Inference Reasoning Capabilities
+# Retrieval Augmented Thinking with In-Inference Reasoning Capabilities

 ## Introduction
 Recent developments in language model architectures have introduced a novel approach to Retrieval Augmented Generation (RAG) that integrates retrieval capabilities directly into the inference reasoning phase.
 This technique, which we might call "In-Inference RAG" or "Dynamic Reasoning RAG," represents a significant evolution from traditional RAG implementations.